Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: Examples

 \section{Examples}

 Let us apply the formulas and procedures of Sections~\ref{sec:asymptotics_special} and \ref{sec:asymptotics} to a few combinatorial examples, that is, to functions with all nonnegative Maclaurin coefficients.
-We wrote a Sage package called \texttt{mgf.sage} to do this.
-Its source code and the worksheets for the examples below are available at \url{http://www.cs.auckland.ac.nz/~raichev/research.html}.
-A detailed description of \texttt{mgf.sage} will appear in another article.
+We will use our Sage package \texttt{amgf.sage}.

-We focus on combinatorial examples $F(x)$, because for any $\alpha\in\pnats^d$ there is a minimal point in $\varH \cap \preals^d$ that determines the asymptotics for $F_{n\alpha}$ (\cite[Theorem 3.16]{PeWi2008}).
+We focus on combinatorial examples $F(x)$, because for any $\alpha\in\RRp^d$ there is a minimal point in $\var \cap \RRp^d$ that determines the asymptotics for $F_{r\alpha}$ (\cite[Theorem 3.16]{PeWi2008}).

-Since there is no known computable procedure to factor an arbitrary polynomial $H$ in the analytic local ring of germs of holomorphic functions about $c$, we choose examples where $H$ is a polynomial whose local factorization in the algebraic local ring about $c$ equals its factorization in the analytic local ring, that is, $H$ is a polynomial whose irreducible factors in $\comps[x]$ are all smooth at $c$.
+Since there is no known computable procedure to factor an arbitrary polynomial $H$ in the analytic local ring of germs of holomorphic functions about $p$, we choose examples where $H$ is a polynomial whose local factorization in the algebraic local ring about $p$ equals its factorization in the analytic local ring about $p$, that is, $H$ is a polynomial whose irreducible factors in $\CC[x]$ are all smooth at $p$.

-\begin{example}[$r<d$, no repeated factors] Consider the trivariate rational function
+\begin{example}[$n < d$, no repeated factors] Consider the trivariate rational function